mschreib28/docker-moloch/README.md

 ```
 ### Configure ElasticSearch to wipe each startup but keep your users and configs
-Change this line in docker-compose.yml to 'false'
+Change this line in docker-compose.yml from 'true' to 'false'
 ```
-INITALIZEDB=true
+INITALIZEDB=
 ```
-Change this line in docker-compose.yml to 'true'
+Change this line in docker-compose.yml from 'true' to 'false'
 ```
-WIPEDB=true
+WIPEDB=
 ```